European-XFEL/howToMiddlelayer/source/chap3/schema_injection.rst

             # use the property as any other property:
             self.injected_string = "whatever"
-            # the test that the node is there is superflous here
+            # the test that the node is there is superfluous here
             if self.my_node is not None:
                 self.my_node.reached = False

     class MyNode(Configurable):
-        reached = Bool(displayedName="On position",
+        reached = Bool(
+            displayedName="On position",
             description="On position flag",
             defaultValue=True,
             accessMode=AccessMode.RECONFIGURABLE
         )

 Injecting Slots
 ---------------

 Slots are decorating functions.
 If you want to add a Slot, or change the function it is bound to (decorating), the following will do the trick: